I knew that the North Carolina Zoo would be large, but I had no idea how HUGE it would be!

 I personally prefer the made to order pizza vs. pizza by the slice for the freshest pizza.

 If you are in the mood for a beer you will find plenty of craft beer options at Four Saints Brewing Company located a short walk a few doors down the street.

 Where to Stay Near the North Carolina Zoo

 During our visit, we stayed at the Fairfield Inn & Suites in Asheboro located less than 15 minutes from the North Carolina Zoo.

 Compare Rates on Hotels and Airbnbs Near the North Carolina Zoo

 Thanks again to Kia for providing our road trip vehicle, the 2019 Kia Sorento.

-You can find out more about the North Carolina Zoo from their website.
+You can find out more from the North Carolina Zoo website.